Approximating fixed size quantum correlations in polynomial time: Representation theory

 \begin{remark} Note that the length of the first column corresponds to the height of the partition. \end{remark}

 A standard Young tableau has a labeling which is strictly increasing within each row and column.

-By \autoref{prop:wedderburn_little}, we can idenitfy the isotypic components of simple $\CSn$-modules by idempotents from $Z\lrbracket{\CSn}$.
-However, if we discard the condition on idempotents to be central, we can exploit the bijection between $S_n$ and Young tableaux to construct projectors on simple $\CSn$-modules.
+By \autoref{prop:wedderburn_little}, we can identify the isotypic components of simple $\CSn$-modules by idempotents from $Z\lrbracket{\CSn}$.
+However, if we discard the condition that the idempotents be central, we can exploit the bijection between $S_n$ and Young tableaux to construct projectors on to simple $\CSn$-modules.
 Given a standard Young tableau, we identify subgroups of $S_n$ stabilizing rows or columns, i.e.

 and